 The ultimate goal of any sales team is to win profitable sales and close more deals successfully.
 But to close a higher number of deals successfully, the sales team needs a magic solution.
-Customer Relationship Management (CRM) is that magical tool which can help your sales team to automate administrative work processes, manage sales pipeline, improve sales, track incoming leads, and follow up open opportunities.
+Customer Relationship Management (CRM) is a magical tool that can help your sales team to automate administrative work processes, manage sales pipeline, improve sales, track incoming leads, and follow up open opportunities.

 An effective and well-structured sales pipeline is important for sales management to organize the sales cycle efficiently and reap maximum revenue.